 Mahindra has a cost advantage of manufacturing the Roxor in India and importing to its North American HQ as knocked-down kits for assembly, which is what worries the FCA as Jeep is an important sales-driving brand for the company.
 FCA’s complaint seeks to prevent the import.

-While the ‘Thar’ in India is street-legal, Mahindra has limited the Roxor just as an off-road vehicle.
+While the ‘Thar’ in India is street-legal, Mahindra has limited the Roxor to wide open spaces, woods and river streams.